 Why you – more than ever – need to offer free resources

-Time to talk about the bombastic growth of online business again.
-How to change from being invisible within a million marketers into the very one consumers choose to buy from?
+Let’s talk about the bombastic growth of the online marketplace again: Marketers from all over the globe are heavily challenged to shift from being invisible within a million into the very one consumers choose to buy from.

-That’s when free offers came into fashion as a great extra effort to get that critical extra attention.
-That lead to many marketers using giveaways, which resulted in another excess supply…
+That’s why free offers came into fashion, as a great extra effort to get that critical extra attention.
+Which lead to many marketers using giveaways and freebies, all resulting in another excess supply…

-Therefore, some free offer is not enough.
+Yep, some free offer is not enough in today’s world.
 It has to be excellent to stand out.
-Yaro Starak has written a worth reading post about the quality changes people make to their free offers.
+Yaro Starak has written a very worth reading post about the quality changes people make to their free offers.

-But, if free offers are such a oversaturated field already, why do marketers still invest time and money to create epic pieces of them?
+But, if free offers are such an oversaturated field already, why do marketers still invest time and money to create epic pieces of them?